-API Configuration (api.json
+API Configuration (api.json)

-and is the single source of truth for your HTTP‑API surface.
+The api.json file lives in configs/ and is the single source of truth for your HTTP‑API surface.
 It defines routing, authentication, throttling, error formats, and more.
 On each boot, the framework reads this file in full to handle api requests.

 How the API Works